derak-isaack/Mpesa-statement-chatbot/Readme.md

 `RAG` application that uses `OpenAI embeddings` to allow user interaction with the `Safaricom PDF M-pesa statement` reports to analyze one's transactions patterns.

-The application uses `llama-index` as the base for the `Retrieval Augmneted Generation` and `OpenAI` embeddings as the vector store forsimilarity search purposes.
+The application uses `llama-index` as the base for the `Retrieval Augmneted Generation` and `OpenAI` embeddings as the vector store for similarity search purposes.

 Alternatively, instead of converting the pdf fully with `OpenAI` embeddings, the library `tabular-py` which extracts tables form pdfs and converts them to `CSVs` can be used.
 This library is a simple python wrapper for java-tables and their [documentation](https://tabula-py.readthedocs.io/en/latest/) is conclusive about all approaches.

-Below is a snippet about how the librray achieves this:
+Below is a snippet about how the library achieves this:
 ![Tabular-py](<Screenshot (975).png>)

-After conersion to a CSV, the use of `Pandas-AI` can now be employed to allow querying the dat ausing prompts.
+After conversion to a CSV, the use of `Pandas-AI` can now be employed to allow querying the data using user prompts.
 Their [documentation](https://docs.pandas-ai.com/examples) is also conclusive with a tone of code snippets with examples for querying:

 * Excel files
 * Google sheets